-I came across a Motorola R100 repeater, those were very capable low to mid duty repeaters in the late 80s up to the 21st century, yet some of them are still in commercial use.
-What follows is more or less a memo on how I converted it for digital use and eventually analog/digital use.
+I came across a Motorola R100 repeater, those were very capable low to mid duty analogue repeaters in the mid 80s up to the 21st century, yet some of them are still in commercial use!
+What follows is more or less a memo on how I converted it for digital (Dstar and DMR) use and eventually analog/digital use.
 I got awesome results in DStar, pretty good results in DMR but Fusion is not so good as I did not have a Fusion radio to test.
-There is a huge amount of information available online, especially on Repeater Builder they even have information on DStar interfacing but the latter did not work for me.
+There is a huge amount of information available online, especially on Repeater Builder, they even have information on DStar interfacing however the latter did not work for me.
 What follows applies to the UHF variant of the repeater, for VHF your mileage may vary.
 This worked for me and might not work for your particular case.

 You are following this article at your own risks.
 I am not responsible for any loss, damage or anything bad happening to you or your belongings.
 Be sure to read EVERYTHING before you get started, especially the prerequisites paragraph.
-Please read all the literacy on Repeater Builder as it has good information about using it higher duty repeater : cooling etc…
+Please read all the literacy on Repeater Builder as it has good information about using the R100 as a higher duty repeater : cooling etc…

 USE A 50OHM LOAD ON THE TX OUTPUT ALL THROUGH THIS PROCEDURE !

 This modification is not a plug’n’play thing and you need a couple of things before you get started:

 - The service manual, get it from here.

 - An oscilloscope, do not even think having descent result without this !

 - DStar radio or a HF generator capable of outputing a square wave modulated FM signal.
 I used a Dstar radio.